giladdru/hello-world/README.md

 You are awesome

 La la la, I am lorde.

-NScrew you, I'm going home.
+Screw you, I'm going home.